nxformat/nxformat.github.io/README.md

-#NX Specification
+#NX Specification [PKG4]

-This repository hosts the NX specification.
-You may wish to view it [here](http://nxformat.github.com).
+This repository hosts the NX (PKG4) specification, which is currently under development.